yangwu1227/sql-case-studies/README.md

 )
 ```

-#### S3 Bucket
+### S3 Bucket

 The `data` parquet files for the case studies must be stored in an S3 bucket.
-All DDL queires are stored in the `sql` directory under each case study directory. **These must be adjusted to point to the correct S3 uris**.
+All DDL queries are stored in the `sql` directory under each case study directory. **These must be adjusted to point to the correct S3 uris**.
 The data files can be uploaded to an S3 bucket using the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) or the console.

 ```bash
 # Create a bucket